100Automations/GHA-add-issue-to-project/README.md

 ## Criteria Wording

 *Criteria* are defined by string that contains a bit of logic.
 This *logic string*, if you will, uses `and`, `or`, and `not` key words to convey user intent.
-For example, the *criteria*, `body: "dependency or dependencies"`, means that the *criteria* is met if the issue contains the strings 'dependenecy' or 'dependencies' anywhere in its body.
+For example, the *criteria*, `body: "dependency or dependencies"`, means that the *criteria* is met if the issue contains 'dependency' or 'dependencies' anywhere in its body.
 Likewise the *criteria*, `labels: "'enhancement' and not 'documentation'"`, means that the *criteria* is met if the issue contains an 'enhancement' label but not a 'documentation' label.

 In addition to `and`, `or`, and `not`, the *logic string* interpreter will also accept `,`, `/`, and `!`, respectively, as shorthand.
 Also, for more complex criteria matching, the interpreter will accept `(), [] or {}` to control the order of interpretation.